 “I have no family.
 They killed them all.
 My parents, my brothers, my cousins.
 I am alone in the world.”

-It was as if he has punched us on the heart.
-Here he was, a causality of war right in front of us, and we were upset with him to interrupt us from our somber mood over the deaths a century ago.
+It was as if he punched me in the heart.
+Here he was, a causality of war right in front of us, and I was being upset with him to interrupt me from my somber mood over the deaths a century ago.

-All wars that cause innocent people’s death are futile whether they are civilians or soldiers.
-The Rahinga boy has been made orphan for a futile reason too.
+All wars that cause innocent people’s death are futile, whether they are civilians or soldiers.
+The Rahinga boy was made an orphan for a futile reason too.

-We can only hope that one-day humanity its lesson and start living in harmony.
-If it can do that there are enough resources for everyone.
+We can only hope that one-day humanity learns its lesson and start living in harmony.
+If it can do that, there are enough resources for everyone.